DataDog/dogstatsd-ruby/README.md

   render_page('home.html')
 end

-# Send several metric at the same time
+# Send several metrics at the same time
+# All metrics will be buffered and sent in one packet when the block completes
-statsd.batch do
+statsd.batch do |s|
-  statsd.increment('page.views')
-  stattsd.gauge('users.online',123)
+  s.increment('page.views')
+  s.gauge('users.online', 123)
 end

 # Tag a metric.